 The hormones your thyroid gland releases help regulate your metabolism, or how efficiently your body burns food for energy.
 When your thyroid makes less of its hormones — as it does in hypothyroidism — your metabolism slows down.
 So you won’t burn off calories as quickly and you’ll gain weight.
 The weight gain usually isn’t extreme, maybe 5 or 10 pounds, but it can be enough to affect your self-esteem.

 The more severe your hypothyroidism is, the more weight you’ll gain.
 Some of the weight gain is fat, but much of it is fluid buildup from the effects of an underactive thyroid on your kidney function.

 One way to manage weight gain is by taking the thyroid hormone medicine your doctor prescribed.
-A daily dose of levothyroxine (Levothroid, Levoxyl, Synthroid) will rev up your thyroid hormone production again, and with it, your metabolism.
+A daily dose of levothyroxine (Levothroid, Levoxyl, Synthroid) will restore healthy thyroid levels, and with it, your metabolism.
 Once you’re on the right dose, your weight should stabilize, and you shouldn’t have any more trouble losing weight than anyone else.

 Thyroid hormone might not rid you of any weight you’ve already put on, though.
 To get back down to your original weight, follow a sensible strategy that combines diet and exercise.

 To trim down, start by subtracting calories from your daily count — but do it safely.
 Don’t go on an extremely strict, low-calorie diet.
 Your body will only hoard calories, and you’ll end up gaining weight.
 Instead, you want to find a balance between the calories you take in and the calories you burn off each day.

 A safe goal for weight loss is 1 to 2 pounds a week.
 On average, eat 500 fewer calories each day and you’ll lose about a pound a week.
 Cut 1,000 calories a day, and you’ll lose 2 pounds a week.